ZHANGJIALELLLLL/CP3407.2026/design.md

 ### Design Decision
 Normal users and administrators have different responsibilities and different authentication mechanisms.
 Role validation for admin routes happens on the server via `requireAdmin`, not only by hiding the Admin link in the browser.

-### ⚠️ Known Limitation
-Because normal user "login state" is not verified server-side, any client can currently call user-facing write endpoints (posts, comments, reports) by supplying an arbitrary `author_id`/`reporter_id`.
-This is documented in Section 9 (Security) and Section 14 (Limitations) as an area for improvement, and should be disclosed rather than hidden, since Test-Driven/Acceptance testing should reflect real behaviour.

 ---

 ## 6.5 Community Post Component